 Joined William F. Hufnagel in 1978 and has practiced in Winthrop since then.

 Concentration areas of Real Estate, Estate Planning and Administration, Business Law and Land Conservation.
 Member of The Kennebec County and Maine State Bar Associations, Chair of Real Estate and Title Section 2005-2006.

 Howard is a founder, past president and current director of the Kennebec Land Trust.
-He is currently on the Boards of the Winthrop Area Chamber of Commerce and Maine Conservation Voters.
+He is a past board member of the Winthrop Area Chamber of Commerce and Maine Conservation Voters.
 Recipient of the 2011 Colby College Goldfarb Center Community Philanthropy Award.

 Mary A. Denison, Esq.